ShuaibSiddiqui786/EvEase/README.md

 # EvEase

-EvEase is a role-based event management software designed to streamline the event approval process at ABES Engineering College.
+EvEase is a role-based event management software designed to streamline the event approval process.
 It replaces the traditional paper-based approval system with a digital platform that ensures faster approvals, better accountability, and enhanced transparency.

 ## Features